Woody Family Roots

 The early lives of many of the Woodys that migrated to the Blue Ridge region of Virginia after about 1760 are very close to a complete mystery.
 Reconstructing the movements of Henry Woody, as he migrated from Goochland to Franklin, was accomplished mainly through the use of land records.
 Recent yDNA comparisons prove that Henry was closely related to some of these "mystery" Woodys.
 Although there were several notable exceptions, the vast majority of the these Woodys seemed to have been itinerant farmers that moved from place to place searching for the best return for their labor.
 For this reason, many of them did not own land, so there are very few recorded land transactions involving Woodys during this period.
 Besides the above mentioned Henry Woody of Franklin County, the early Woodys that left wills were: James of Pittsylvania County, David of Person County, North Carolina and Simon, Moor, John and Micajah of Hanover County.
 Woodys were seldom mentioned in other probate proceedings.
 Before about 1853, vital records are virtually nonexistent.
 Some of the material presented on this page overlaps with The Woody Family of Old Virginia, which focuses on the history and genealogy of the first Woody settlers of New Kent and Hanover Counties, Virginia.

 Many genealogy researchers, both amateur and some professionals, seem not to understand the close correlation of genealogy, geography, history and other factors.
 By far, the best online source to much of this essential information is the website of Charlie Grymes, adjunct instructor of "Geography of Virginia" at George Mason University: Virginia Places.
 Also, to understand the scant information that is available, a good understanding of Colonial Virginia county formation is essential.
 A very accurate depiction of this formation is available at the Map of US website.
 Henrico County, an original Virginia shire created in 1634, remained intact for over ninety years until Goochland County was created from western Henrico in 1728.
 New Kent County was formed in 1654 and remained unchanged until Hanover County was formed from western New Kent 1721.
 It is important to note that Goochland/Henrico were never part of Hanover/New Kent or visa versa.
 Equally important is a good understanding of the formation of Church of England parishes in Colonial Virginia.
 These parishes did not always share the same boundaries as the counties.
 So church records such as birth, death and marriage registers, as well as, processioning returns can be found in different parish Vestry books located in the same county.
 For instance, Hanover County which was entirely in St. Paul's Parish until 1726 when St. Martin's Parish was created in western Hanover.
 In 1742, Louisa County was created from western Hanover and Fredericksville Parish was created from St. Martin's to serve the new county.
+Freddie Spradlin has created the concise Parishes of Virginia which shows all the colonial parish formation dates and the counties they served.
+This page can help sort out some of the confusion that occurs when trying to correlate events related to parish formation and county formation.

 In contrast to the complete geographic separation of Goochland/Henrico and Hanover/New Kent described above, later Virginia county formation and boundary changes resulted in locations that were in two or three different counties in the space of a few years.
 During the latter half of the 18th century, the population of the western frontier of Virginia was growing quickly.
 This growth necessitated the rather rapid formation of new counties.
 In 1744, Albemarle was formed from Goochland.
 In the central Blue Ridge region, Albemarle begat Amherst and Buckingham in 1761 and Fluvanna in 1777.
 Nelson was created from Amherst in 1808.
 A little further south, Lunenburg contributed Bedford in 1754 and Halifax in 1766.
 Pittsylvania came from Halifax in 1767 and Henry came from Pittsylvania in 1777.
 In 1786, Franklin was formed from Bedford and Henry.
 These boundary changes, coupled with the lack of records and the nomadic movements of the Woodys, make research very challenging.